 One of the big drawbacks of not having a will is that it at often times limits the powers of your estate trustee.
 Your estate trustee is the person that executes your wishes.
 They tend to be appointed in a will.
 However, if nobody was appointed or if there was no will, then the court appoints the trustee.
 The problem here is that your wishes may not be delivered as you wanted them to be.
 That’s why it is so critical to have a will.
 Speak with your lawyer in Tampa to avoid these problems.
 By having a will, you can specifically outline your wishes clearly.

 So, let’s go over two big issues that arise when there is no will:

 Selling your estate’s assets can become tricky without a will in place.
 That’s because a will usually specifies what to do with the assets.
 For example, if your will included the sale of your summer home, then it’s a done deal.
 But, if you don’t have a will and left three surviving children, problems could arise.
 The appointed estate trustee cannot sell the land without the approval of the beneficiaries.
 So if two want to sell and one wants to keep the home, then there is going to be some friction.

 Again, here is another issue that could be resolved if there was a will.
 What beneficiaries can do with these assets, can create some major headaches.
 For example, what would happen if the deceased wished that their friend or certain child live rent free in an apartment that they owned for x amount of time?
 Without a will to specifically outline that provision, then it’s quite difficult to enforce that.

 Not having a will creates headaches for your beneficiaries.
 Just remember that if you want your final wishes carried out to your specifications, then it’s time to meet with your lawyer to draft up a will.
 Check out our blog for more tips and info.
-Contact us today about meeting one of our lawyers!
+Contact Fresh Legal Perspective today by calling (813) 448-1042 and ask about meeting one of our lawyers!